MadibaGroup/2025-Zeeperio/Zeeperio.md

 ## Constraint 3: Audit and Mark Column Exclusions

-In constraint 3, we consider the audit and mark columns together.
+In constraint 3, we consider the relationship between the audit and mark columns.
 The EA will argue that no ballot is both audited and voted.
 Given all the constraints c1.1--1.4 and c2.1--c2.4, there is already a lot of structure enforced about the audit and mark columns.
 It is sufficient to merely argue that any row in the audit column with a 1 must have a 0 in the mark column, and vice versa, any row in the mark column with a 1 must have a 0 in the audit column.
 Rows may have 0 in both but never a 1 in both.
 The idea is to multiply the columns which is binary AND and argue the product of the columns only contains the value 0 (and thus is a vanishing polynomial).

 Proving a polynomial is the product of two polynomials is common in PolyIOP arguments (called $\mathtt{mult1}$ in Plonkbook), where multiplication is the element-wise multiplication (aka Hadamard product) of each element of the columns.
 The EA will commit to the product polynomial $A(X)\cdot M(X)$ and argue (using the same technique as the other constraints) that the following polynomial is vanishing $\mathsf{Vanish}_\mathsf{c3}(X)=A(X)\cdot M(X)$ if there exists a $Q_\mathsf{c3}(X)$ such that $\mathsf{Zero}(X)=\mathsf{Vanish}_\mathsf{4}(X)-Q_\mathsf{c3}(X)\cdot(X^{n-1}-1)$ is the zero polynomial.